giacomoborin/Beamer-Theme/README.md

 At the current state, the theme is incomplete.
 No beta release is yet available, we will try to fully release it as soon as possible.
 However, if you're insist on using it, keep on reading.

 In order to use it you will have to
-1. insert in your main folder the four .sty files
+1. insert in your main folder the four .sty files you will find here,
-2. add into a `images` folder the images you'll also find here
+2. add into an `images` folder the images you'll also find here,
 3. call as usual the `\usetheme{beunitn}` command in your beamer document.

 You should be able to fully customize the theme according to your personal preferences.
 See `NOTES` for a dummy test of its functionality.